The best outdoor advice comes from locals – check out these tips for wild camping in Scotland written by a true Scot!

 - Wear adequate clothing and remember temperatures can drop at night, even on warm days

-- Bring camping gear suited to your conditions – this camping checklist can give you a good foundation
+- Bring camping gear suited to your conditions – this camping checklist can give you a good foundation and if you’re looking for a tent here’s our comparison of the most popular 2-man options.

-6. It Doesn’t Need to be Basic
+6. Freecampsites Don’t Need to be Basic

 Our favourite thing about camping is the freedom that it provides you, not only with the locations that you can explore but also in terms of the budget required.
 However, it is a common misconception that wild camping in the Highlands is a dirty or uncomfortable affair.
 Despite the low cost and remote location, it is still possible to make wild camping a luxurious break from reality!